-Dessert wine gets its name because it tends to be sweeter and comes after a meal.
+Dessert wine gets its name because it tends to be a sweet wine and comes after a meal.
 Alcohol (usually brandy) is added to a dessert wine so that it can retain more of its natural sugars, which are typically used up during the fermentation process.

 Popular dessert wines/fortified wines: Port, Madeira, Vermouth, Sherry, Marsala

 Sparkling wine is wine that has significant carbonation, which can occur as a natural part of the fermentation process or via carbon dioxide injection after fermentation.
 When reading sparkling wine labels, you’ll also encounter terms that indicate its sweetness/dryness.

 Popular sparkling wines: Champagne, Prosecco, Cava, sparkling rosé, Moscato, Lambrusco